Akhani12/Prdocut-Recommendation/README.md

 # Prdocut-Recommendation
-in this recommendation which is built in cosine similiarity.
+this recommendation built in cosine similiarity.